 A New System Taking Shape

-State Allied & Healthcare Councils (SAHCs)
+This is where State Allied & Healthcare Councils (SAHCs) come in.

-Mandated under the NCAHP Act, these councils will ensure allied health is
+Mandated under the NCAHP Act, these councils will ensure allied health is regularised and operates at the state level, closer to institutions, students, and healthcare delivery realities.

 What Will State Allied & Healthcare Councils Do

-SAHCs are envisioned as the primary state-level bodies responsible for
+SAHCs are envisioned as the primary state-level bodies responsible for operationalising allied and healthcare regulation.

 Under the NCAHP Act, these councils are empowered to:

-Register and manage allied and healthcare professionals
+- Register and manage allied and healthcare professionals

 - Oversee compliance